• Skip to primary navigation

 • overhead image of shortbread cookie with cranberries, pistachios, and white chocolate pieces in it and salt sprinkled on top. a bite is taken out of the cookie and the cookie sits on a white counter.

-White Chocolate Cranberry Pistachio Shortbread Cookies
+Soft-Baked White Chocolate Cranberry Pistachio Shortbread Cookies (with almond flour)

 • overhead image of shortbread cookie with cranberries, pistachios, and white chocolate pieces in it and salt sprinkled on top. a bite is taken out of the cookie and the cookie sits on a white counter.

-White Chocolate Cranberry Pistachio Shortbread Cookies
+Soft-Baked White Chocolate Cranberry Pistachio Shortbread Cookies (with almond flour)

 Reader Interactions